ralzohairi/user-defined-string-functions-extending-string-prototype/README.md

-# ralzohairi-user-defined-string-functions-extending-string-prototype
-User-defined string handling and manipulating functions extending the String prototype using JavaScript.
+# User-defined JavaScript String Functions extending the String prototype
+This project provides user-defined JavaScript functions for handling and manipulating strings.

+## Where to find the string functions?
+All functions are in the `string-handling.js` file inside the `js` folder.